muchdogesec/stix2extensions/docs/create_new_extension.md

 class IndicatorVulnerableCPEPropertyExtension(ExtensionType):
     base_schema_ref = "https://raw.githubusercontent.com/oasis-open/cti-stix2-json-schemas/master/schemas/sdos/indicator.json"
-    description = "This extension adds new properties to Indicator SDOs to list CPE vulnerable inside a pattern."
+    description = "This extension adds new properties to Indicator SDOs to list CPE vulnerable inside a pattern." extension_created = datetime(2020, 1, 1, tzinfo=UTC)
+    extension_modified = datetime(2025, 11, 5, tzinfo=UTC)
+    extension_version = "1.0"
 ```

 * `base_schema_ref`: points to the schema of the object you are extending.
-Generally speaking you can find these:
+Generally speaking you can find these schemas here:
     * [for Core STIX SDOs](https://github.com/oasis-open/cti-stix2-json-schemas/tree/master/schemas/sdos)
     * [for Core STIX SCOs](https://github.com/oasis-open/cti-stix2-json-schemas/tree/master/schemas/observables)

 **IMPORTANT**: We recommend only extending the Core STIX objects in this way.
-For Custom STIX objects defined in this repo it is usually always better to modify the Custom object the itself and submit your changes in tis way.
+For Custom STIX objects defined in this repo it is usually always better to modify the Custom object itself and submit a PR to have it improved.

-### 3.4 Generate the extension assets
+### 3.5 Generate the extension assets

 See 1.5.